mbrsagor/chatApp/README.md

-# Blog Package
+# Eshop ecommerce Package
-##### The project is a basically Django Blog package which users can implemented any project for the blog app.
+##### The project is a basically Django E-commerce package which users can implemented any project for the blog app.

 ## Setup
 - Python 3.8